odoo/documentation/general/base_import/adapt_template.rst

 How to import relation fields
 =============================

-An Odoo object is always related to many other objects (e.g. a product is linked to product categories, attributes, vendors, etc.).
+An Twenty20 object is always related to many other objects (e.g. a product is linked to product categories, attributes, vendors, etc.).
 To import those relations you need to import the records of the related object first from their own list menu.